 Congratulations!
 Welcome to the CCCC Executive Committee.
 As a steward and trustee of CCCC, you will play a key role in helping the organization realize its mission.
 This handbook, together with an orientation for new Executive Committee members, is intended to help you hit the ground running.
-It draws on numerous resources, most notably the CCCC Constitution, policy statements developed over the years for various areas of your work, and a reference book for board members, The Will to Govern Well (2002).
+It draws on numerous resources, most notably the CCCC Constitution and policy statements developed over the years for various areas of your work.
 This introduction attempts to present basic information you will need to serve as an effective leader of our organization.
 The rest of the Handbook elaborates on governance structures and processes briefly described here.